mikestecker/dotfiles/README.md

 ### Migrating from Previous Versions

-If you have an existing installation with asdf, migrate to mise:
+If you have an existing installation with asdf or nvm, migrate to mise:

 ```sh
 # Pull latest changes